 Is It Common in Babies?

 The question that may arise is when does separation anxiety occur?
-Separation anxiety in babies starts around the age of 6 months to 10 months and can generally last until they are 3 to 4 years old.
-A baby generally starts to develop separation anxiety when he/she starts to realise object permanence (understanding that faces and objects still exist even when they cannot be observed, heard, touched, etc.).
+Separation anxiety in babies starts around the age of 6 to 10 months and can generally last until they are 3 to 4 years old.
+A baby generally starts developing separation anxiety when he/she starts to realise object permanence (understanding that faces and objects still exist even when they cannot be observed, heard, touched, etc.).

 There may not be a single reason which can lead a child to this condition.
 Here are some of the possible causes:

 - Separation anxiety can be inherited from the child’s parents or even other family members around who are stressed or anxious around the child.
 If a mother herself had faced stress or depression or a similar kind of disorder, then the chances of it getting transferred to the baby are high.

 - Children whose parents are over-protective may make it more difficult for their young ones to cope with separation anxiety.
 For example, a parent allowing a child to miss school when they don’t want to go can only lead to the child feeling more anxious the next day.

 - There are some other environmental reasons too that may trigger separation anxiety.
 These include the death of a pet, divorce of parents, separation from a cousin, etc.

 Symptoms of separation anxiety can help you know the root cause of the condition.
 As a parent, one can prepare by noticing the change in the behaviour of their young one.

 Also, a child diagnosed with SAD tends to face problems at school.
 Adjustment with the school becomes difficult, and if the extent of SAD is extremely high, then the child may also behave aggressively.
 Records suggest that SAD also leads to family conflicts.